Statewide K-12 Accountability

 State School Recognition System

 In spring 2019, a new state school recognition system was jointly developed by SBE, OSPI, and EOGOAC.
 Recognized schools demonstrated performance along a continuum of improvement, closing opportunity gaps in the Washington School Improvement Framework (WSIF) measures.
-Measures for the first year included both academic indicators (proficiency, growth, graduation rate, English language progress) as well as school quality and student success measures (dual credit participation, regular attendance, and ninth grade on track rates).
+Measures for Phase 1 included both academic indicators (proficiency, growth, graduation rate, English language progress) as well as school quality and student success measures (dual credit participation, regular attendance, and ninth grade on track rates).
 Read more about the state school recognition system.

 Education System Health